Dr4tez/sing-box4asus/Readme.txt

       "listen_port": 55553,
       "override_port": 53
     }
-   This block is an inbound direct interface named dns4tunin.
-It accepts DNS requests on port 55553 from devices whose traffic is routed through the sing-box, and redirects them to port 53.
+  This block is an inbound direct interface called dns4tunin.
+It accepts DNS requests on port 55553 from devices whose traffic is routed through the sing-box and redefines them to port 53.
-   2) In the route rules section:
-    {
-      "inbound": "dns4tunin",
-      "outbound": "dns-out"
-    }
-   This block sends dns requests received by the inbound direct interface dns4tunin for processing by DNS rules.
 The listen_port value does not necessarily have to be 55553, if this port is already occupied by your router for other purposes, you can enter any free 4- or 5-digit port instead.
-  These blocks are present in my config.json template, which is downloaded when installing the script.
+  This block is present in the template of my config.json, downloaded during the installation of the script.

  3. The instructions for setting up the 3x-ui panel that I came across on the Internet do not mention one important nuance- if you want your DNS requests to be processed by DNS servers specified in the sing-box configuration file, then in the 3x-ui panel, in the connection settings, turn off Sniffing, otherwise DNS requests sent to the proxy tunnel will be processed by DNS servers configured on the server or in the 3x-ui panel itself.